 It was a Tuesday afternoon.
 Liz, a local attorney with 26 years of experience, had given up.
 She was easily over 20 hours in to trying to free her computer, with all of her files, from a ransomware attack.
 She just spent a few thousand dollars on a local IT team to break the encryption and remove the malware.

 If anyone ever needs proof on how effective SonicWall Capture Labs is, look back to the WannaCry ransomware attack in May 2017, and just last week the NotPetya malware.
 In contrast to over 250,000 endpoints compromised in over 150 countries, SonicWall customers with active security subscriptions were largely unaffected.
+Why were they unaffected?

+Will you be ransomware’s next victim?
+Can ransomware encrypt your data and hold it hostage until you pay a ransom?
 Organizations large and small across industries and around the globe are at risk of a ransomware attack.
 The media mostly reports attacks at large institutions, such as the Hollywood Hospital that suffered over a week offline in 2016 after a ransomware attack encrypted files and demanded ransom to decrypt the data.

 Business models always have to tackle the method of distribution, will they sell directly or through a channel of distributors or a mix of both.
 The same is with ransomware developers.
 Many are electing to take their successful code and sell it as a kit, which eliminates many risks and the hard work of distribution all the while collecting a cut of the prize.